danderssonsario/simple-iot/README.md

 - The DHT22 sensor has a maximum sampling rate of 0.5 Hz (once every 2 seconds).
 Ensure that your application can accommodate this delay in sensor readings.

 While this setup is suitable for development and testing purposes, it can also be used in production with appropriate considerations for reliability, power efficiency, and environmental conditions.
 Ensure proper enclosure and protection for outdoor deployments.

-* The Raspberry Pi Pico W microcontroller is connected to WiFi.
-* The Raspberry Pi Pico W microcontroller reads the temperature and humidity data of sensor DHT11.
-* The Raspberry Pi Pico W microcontroller sends the temperature and humidity data to the Adafruit MQTT Broker using the MQTT protocol.
-The data need to be prepared in a JSON format.
-* The Raspberry Pi Pico W microcontroller must be controlled by a button on the Adafruit dashboard i.e. if Rpi Pico W receives the command "ON" or "OFF" on the "LED" topic, the built-in LED of Rpi Pico W must be on or off.
-* Your git repository should include the assignment report, assignment code, and link to your prerecorded presentation file where you show your hardware (picow+wires+sensor) connection, visualization of data in your dashboard, and turn on/off the PicoW LED (MP4 file).
-* It would be a bonus if you can set up your own MQTT server rather than using Adafruit MQTT Broker.

 ## The platform
 - **Micropython**: MicroPython provides a lightweight and efficient programming environment for microcontrollers like the Raspberry Pi Pico.
 It offers a familiar Python syntax, making it accessible for beginners and experienced developers alike.